vicanso/charts-rs/README.md

 `Apache ECharts` is popular among Front-end developers, and `charts-rs` reference it.
 Developers can generate charts almost the same as `Apache ECharts`.

+## Feature

+- Multiple themes for all charts
+- Load font family from ttf or otf
+- Smooth, fill, mark point and mark line for line chart
+- Multiple legends for all charts, for example: `round rect`, `circle` and `rect`
+- Supports two y axises, which are useful
+- New from json is simple and easy
+- Svg and png format support more available scenarios
+- Web json editor to try using more options by one step

 ## Demo

 You can try to use the web demo page, it's simple and useful.